munizart/munizart.github.io/_posts/2018-10-11-introducing-idle-comp.md

 But dealing with this kind of asynchronism is a little bit tricky.

-Let me show you a example.
+Let me show you an example.
 Imagine that you decided to optimize your site to only execute your `registerModalComponent` task when it has nothing else to do.